-- Apple iOS & Safari – iOS 11.2 included an initial security update and further updates are being made available, with the latest version being 11.2.2.
+Apple iOS & Safari – iOS 11.2 included an initial security update and further updates are being made available.
 We advise users of iPhones and iPads to install related iOS updates as they become available.

-- Google Chrome – Google will be making available an updated version of Google Chrome on 23rd January and we advise this be installed once available – the Chrome update process is often automatic.
+Google Chrome – Google will be making available an updated version of Google Chrome on or around 23rd January and we advise this be installed once available – the Chrome update process is often automatic.

 Mozilla Firefox – The latest version of Firefox includes some related updates and we advise you install this version – the Firefox update process is often automatic.